-2. Describe how the eligibility verification documents will be retained (example: as listed in your organization's retention policy) and maintained (example: in locked filing cabinet or electronically on your organization's server).
+- \boxtimes Uniform Services Identification Card - Marriage Certificate - \boxtimes Death Certificate or one of the forms listed above for Veterans eligibility - 2.
+Describe how the eligibility verification documents will be retained (example: as listed in your organization's retention policy) and maintained (example: in locked filing cabinet or electronically on your organization's server).

 Note: Retention period must meet minimum requirements as defined in 2 CFR 200.333 of the Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards.

 FBCSS will store all needed documents electronically in the FBCSS database network which is only accessed by password and user id and documents are restricted to only be viewed by FBCSS agency.
+No paper documents are maintained.
+Electronic documents will be maintained for a maximum of 5 years.